Multiplicity-free products of Schubert divisors: Introduction

-To explain how we are going to solve this question, let us introduce notation and terminology more carefully.
-Recall that we have fixed a maximal torus, so we have a canonically defined root system.
-Denote it by $\Phi$.
-Also, denote the simple roots by $\alpha_1,\ldots,\alpha_r$, denote the Weyl group by $W$, and denote the reflection corresponding to a root $\alpha\in \Phi$ by $\sigma_{\alpha}$.
-Also, set $d=\dim (G/B)$.
-In $G/B$, one can associate a so-called \emph{Schubert subvariety} to any $w\in W$.
-There are many different ways to establish such a correspondence, we choose the following one: for each $w\in W$, denote $Z_w=[\overline{B\weylmax w^{-1}B/B}]$, where $\weylmax$ is the longest element of the Weyl group.
-Then $\codim Z_w=\ell(w)$, where $\ell(w)$ is the length of an element $w\in W$.
-In other words, $Z_w$ belongs to the $\ell(w)$th graded component of the Chow ring.
-This notation corresponds to the notation for classes $D_i$ we introduced before as follows: $Z_{\sigma_{\alpha_i}}=D_i$.

-The classes of $Z_w$ in Chow ring for all $w\in W$ form a basis of the Chow ring as of a linear space.
-The highest possible, the $d$th degree, of the Chow group is $\ZZ$-generated by $Z_{\weylmax}=[\pt]$.
+To give some more motivation to this question and to explain how we are going to solve it, let us introduce some more notation and terminology.
+First, let us fix a (split) maximal torus in $B$.
+We will not need the torus explicitly, but it further canonically defines the Weyl group, which we denote by $W$.
+Then, in $G/B$, one can associate a so-called \emph{Schubert subvariety} to any $w\in W$.
+There are many different ways to establish such a correspondence, we choose the following one: for each $w\in W$, denote $Z^w=[\overline{B\weylmax w^{-1}B/B}]$, where $\weylmax$ is the longest element of the Weyl group.
+Then $\codim Z^w=\ell(w)$, where $\ell(w)$ is the length of an element $w\in W$.
+In other words, $Z^w \in \CH^{\ell(w)}(G/B)$.
+It is known that the classes of $Z^w$ in Chow ring for all $w\in W$ freely generate $\CH^*(G/B)$ as an abelian group.
+The highest possible, the $\dim(G/B)$th, degree of the Chow group is $\ZZ$-generated by $Z^{\weylmax}=[\pt]$.
+Also, we can say precisely now that $D_i = Z^{\sigma_i}$, where $\sigma_i \in W$ is the $i$th simple reflection (the simple roots are enumerated as in \cite{bou}).

-It is known (see, for example, \cite[Proposition 1.3.6]{brionarxiv}) that all products of Schubert classes are linear combinations of Schubert classes with nonnegative coefficients.
-In particular, if $w_1,\ldots, w_k\in W$ and $\ell(w_1)+\ldots+\ell(w_k)=d$, then $Z_{w_1}\ldots Z_{w_k}$ is a nonnegative integer multiple of $[\pt]$.

-If we have several Schubert classes such that the sum of their dimensions is $d$, we say that their product is \emph{multiplicity-free} if it equals $[\pt]$, the class of a point, in the Chow ring.
-More generally, we say that a product of Schubert classes $Z_{w_1},\ldots,Z_{w_k}$ ($w_i\in W$) is \emph{multiplicity-free} if there exists a Schubert class $Z_w$ ($w\in W$) such that $Z_{w_1}\ldots Z_{w_k}Z_w=[\pt]$.
-This agrees with and generalizes the definition of a multiplicity-free monomial in $D_1,\ldots, D_r$ we introduced above.